nwg/racket-wiki/SoC-Ideas-2012.md

 ### Extend Check Syntax ###
 * Summary: DrRacket has a great built-in online syntax analysis tool.
 However, it would be even better if it reported more diagnostic information such as unused definitions, unprovided definitions, and some easy static analysis (e.g., arity analysis).
 * Benefits: Makes developers lives easier.
 Might help students as well.
-* Requirements: Functional programming experience.
-GUI programming experience may also help.
+* Requirements: Functional programming, GUI programming experience is good.
+Also experience with programs that process other programs.
 * Possible mentors: Robby Findler
 * Other: John Clement's [No-Brainer](http://planet.racket-lang.org/display.ss?package=no-brainer.plt&owner=clements) tool may be a good starting point.